genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 Congratulations!
 You're now set up to use Genesis Foundation and Angular!

-### Exercise 4.5 Adding a AgGrid to list Counterparties in our Angular solution
+### Exercise 4.5 Adding a Grid Pro to list Counterparties in our Angular solution
 <!--
 this is pretty much here: https://docs.genesis.global/secure/tutorials/training-resources/training-content-day3/#ui-configuring
 -->